Marlins vs Giants Odds, Spread, and Total

 Marlins vs Giants Betting Trends

-- The total has gone under in all of the Marlins' last six games.
+- Miami is 5-0 straight up in their last five games on the road.

-- The total has gone under in five of the Giants' last seven games.
+- The Giants are 3-7 straight up in their last 10 games.

-- The Marlins are 7-3 against the spread in their past 10 games.
+- The total has gone UNDER in six of the Marlins' last seven games.

-- The Giants are 3-7 against the spread in their last 10 games.
+- The total has gone UNDER in 14 of the Giants' last 20 games at home.

-- The Marlins are 6-4 in their last 10 games when playing as the underdog.
+- The Marlins are 7-3 against the spread in their last 10 games.

-- The Giants are 3-4 in their last seven games when named as the favorite.
+- The Giants are 2-8 against the spread in their past 10 games.

 Marlins vs Giants Injury Reports